catboost/catboost/contrib/tools/bison/data/skeletons/README-D.txt

    void yyerror (YYLocation loc, string s);
 }

-- semantic types are handled by D usions (same as for C/C++ parsers)
+- semantic types are handled by D unions (same as for C/C++ parsers)

 - the following (non-standard) %defines are supported: